ashishh0555/ultrasonic-distance-alert/README.md

-#Smart Multi-Level Distance Alert System using Arduino
+# Smart Multi-Level Distance Alert System using Arduino

 ## 📌 Description

-This project measures distance using an ultrasonic sensor and provides alerts using a buzzer and LEDs.
+This project measures distance using an ultrasonic sensor and provides real-time alerts using LEDs and a buzzer.
-It indicates different distance ranges using sound patterns and visual signals.
+It implements **multi-level proximity detection with time-based validation**, making the system more reliable and resistant to false triggers.

 ---